rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 If the vendor is going to log then it has to be logged in `cm_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.

 Logging should be defined with log levels as per Linux standard logging.
+The logging levels specified by the Linux standard logging, in descending order of severity, are FATAL, ERROR, WARNING, NOTICE, INFO, DEBUG, TRACE.

 ## Memory and performance requirements